United States Regiments & Batteries > New York > 25th New York Infantry Regiment

 The regiment was in reserve and lost 3 enlisted men wounded

-May 9 Major Gleason promoted to lieutenant colonel but never mustered
+May 9 Major Gleason was promoted to lieutenant colonel but never mustered.

 June 17 Lieutenant Colonel Gleason died of sunstroke at Gum Springs, Virginia.
 Captain Patrick Connelly of Company D was promoted to major with rank to May 11.

-July 10 Honorably discharged from service under Colonel Charles A. Johnson and Major Connelly.
+July 10 The 25th New York Infantry Regiment was honorably discharged from service under the command of Colonel Charles A. Johnson and Major Patrick Connelly.
 Three years men were transferred to 44th New York Infantry.